elunna/nerfhack-changelog/README.md

 * Characters who don't like baths may resist fountain's urging (xnh).
 * New hallucinatory monsters from Secret of Mana and Magic of Scheherazade.
 * The fat lady sings if you win whilst hallucinating (xnh).

-## Quick Reference

-**Most important (non-obvious) things to know about NerfHack:**
-1. Wands of wishing cannot be recharged.
-Do not wish for a scroll of recharging!
-2. Quest artifacts cannot be wished for
-3. Genocide is Unnethack style, blessed = 1 species, uncursed = level
-4. Cracked altars are destroyed by gifts/crowning.
-5. Your god will not crown you until you have completed the quest.
-6. Once you are crowned, you cannot change alignment again.
-7. Most intrinsics can no longer be gained permanently by eating (or other means).
-8. Pets no longer can steal from shops.
-9. Crowning requires max luck + blessed luckstone
-10. Your pets are limited by charisma, doubly so on the Astral Plane.
-11. Weapons can be safely enchanted up to +11 (if +5 was the old soft limit, +11 is the new soft limit).
-12. Unicorn horns only reduce timeout for most things (except illness/vomiting); enchant them for better treatment.
-13. Rodney cannot steal your quest artifact.
-14. To use a forge, wield a hammer and (a)pply it whilst standing over a forge (no #forge/#craft commands
-15. Avoid dipping unicorn horns into acid!
-This will dissolve the horn and you'll lose it.

 ## CREDITS